schadis/DMWC-Warrior/README.md

 * all the best to immortalhz (its the most of his code)
 * IF you wanna know what good settings are go to https://guybrushgit.github.io/WarriorSim/ and sim it

+## 07.08.2020

+* added auto trinked use for Earthstrike and JomGabbar
+* removed tank setting and rotation(out commented)

 ## 18.05.2020

 * fixed lifesaver